FrancoMelandri/yase/README.md

 To reach this goal I made some choices

-- use **docker** in order to build images containing all the code we are going to run.
+- embrace **Docker** in order to build images containing all the code we are going to run.
 The packaged code is environment agnostic so we can build once and run everywhere.
 - use **docker compose** to let the develop able to build and test the application in local environment.
 - using **kubernetes** as container orchestrator allows me to have the capabilities to scale in and scale out all the services.
 All the services are state less.
-- usign a document DB like **mongodb** we are fast
+- using a document DB like **mongodb** we are fast
-- Decoupling core and storage services allows the architecture an eventually evelution, indeed we are able to change the storage service respectng the API contract.
+- Decoupling core and storage services allows the architecture an eventually evolution, indeed we are able to change the storage service respecting the API contract.
+In this way we are able to remove vendor lock in over a data base and cloud provider in case to deploy the application stack on-cloud instead of on-premise
-- Using docker we are able to automate all the CI/CD process to avoid manual actions.
-My visioon is to have a continous delivery process to keep the production always up to date.
+- Using docker we are able to automate all the **CI/CD** process to avoid manual actions.
+My vision is to have a continuous delivery process to keep the production always up to date.
-- The developer should develop code keep in mind some best practice: Clean Code, TDD, functional approach.
+- The developer should develop code keep in mind some best practice: **Clean Code**, **TDD**, functional approach.